Some links in this post may be affiliate links

 If you are looking to add this plant to your plant cllection, you may obtain Begonia Rex online on Amazon (Link to Amazon).

-Begonia Rex (Painted-leaf Begonia) thrives in bright, indirect light with 4-6 hours of direct sunshine, average warmth of 18-260C, above average humidity of 60-70% and moderately moist, rich, well-drained, all purpose soil coupled with fortnightly feeding during the growing season.
+To care for Begonia Rex indoors, provide bright indirect light with 4-6 hours of direct sunshine, warmth of 18-260C, humidity of 60-70% and moderately moist, rich, well-drained soil coupled with fortnightly feeding during the growing season.

-Fancy Leaf Begonia needs repotting only when it has become extremely pot-bound as it grows best when slightly root-bound.
+Painted-leaf Begonia care needs repotting only when extremely pot-bound as it grows best when slightly root-bound.
 Regular pruning is required to keep it neat, to reduce pest infestations, to encourage a compact growth and to rejuvenate growth.
-Read on for a detailed account on the best growing conditions and how to provide them.
+Keep reading for a detailed account on the best growing conditions and how to provide them.

 Frequently turn the pot to ensure that the plant receives light on all sides for even growth and prevent legginess.

-Water the Begonia Rex liberally during the growing season but allow the soil to dry out slightly between waterings to keep the soil moist.
+Water your Begonia Rex liberally in spring and summer but allow the soil to dry out slightly between waterings.
+Keep the soil moist but not soggy to avoid rotting, yellowing, and leaf drop.

-Decrease watering during the cold season to keep the soil slightly moist as growth is minimal at this time but do not allow the soil to dry out completely.
+Decrease watering in fall and winter to keep the soil slightly moist as growth is minimal at this time.
+Never allow the soil to dry out completely as it can lead to wilting, drooping, and leaf loss.

-Avoid wetting the leaves as it may lead to the rotting of the plant and water from the bottom instead.
-Read more on how to water houseplants.
+Avoid wetting the leaves during watering as it can lead to the rotting of the plant; you may water from the bottom instead.

-The best temperature for growing Begonia Rex indoors is an average warmth of 18-260C.
+Begonia Rex thrives in a warmth of 18-260C.
 It cannot tolerate temperatures below this range.
-Keep it away from cold drafts to prevent sudden drop in the temperature as it can result in reduced growth and leaf drop.
+Keep it away from drafts to prevent temperature flactuations which can result in stunted growth and leaf drop.

-Begonia Rex requires a humidity of 60-70% for optimum growth.
-To raise humidity, set the pot on a wet pebble tray.
-Check these techniques on how to increase humidity for indoor plants.
+Painted-leaf Begonia requires a humidity of 60-70% for optimum growth.
+To raise humidity, group the plants together, set the pot on a wet pebble tray or use a cool mist humidifier.

-Do not mist the Painted-leaf Begonia as wetting the leaves may lead to fungal infestations.
-Clean the leaves regularly by damp-wiping with a soft cloth to get rid of dust and reduce pest infestations.
+Do not mist the Fancy Leaf Begonia as wetting the leaves may lead to fungal infestations.
+In addition, maintain a good air flow to discourage pests and diseases.

-Feed Begonia Rex every 2-3 weeks during the growing period with a balanced, liquid fertilizer for a lush growth.
-Do not feed it during the cold season as growth is minimal at this time, therefore, the plant does not need it.
+Feed Begonia Rex every 2-3 weeks in spring and summer with a balanced, liquid fertilizer for a lush growth.
+Do not feed it in fall and winter as growth is minimal at this time, therefore, the plant does not need it.

-The best potting medium for Begonia Rex should be rich in organic matter and free-draining to prevent it from getting soggy while providing the required nutrients.
-Most all purpose potting mixes are ideal for this plant.
+The best potting medium for Begonia Rex should be a rich, free-draining soil to prevent it from getting soggy while providing the required nutrients.
+A blend of 2 parts all purpose potting mix and 1 part perlite is ideal for this plant.

-Use a pot one size larger and one that has a drainage hole to prevent the soil from getting soggy as it can lead to rotting.
+Use a pot one size larger than the current one.
+Ensure that the pot has a drainage hole and the soil is well-draining to prevent waterlogging which can lead to rotting.

 You may divide a large into several sections and pot each seperately for more plants.
 Check out these self watering planters on Amazon.

-Pruning Begonia Rex involves removal of yellow and dead leaves to keep the plant neat and reduce pest infestations.
-Pinch the growing tips to encourage a compact growth.
+Pruning Begonia Rex entails removal of yellow and dead leaves to keep the plant neat and reduce pest infestations.
+Pinch the growing tips regularly to encourage a compact growth.

-Cutback the bare stems with a sharp, clean pair of pruning scissors at the beginning of the growing season to rejuvenate growth.
+Cutback the bare stems with a sharp, clean pair of pruning scissors at the beginning of the growing season (spring to early summer) to rejuvenate growth.
 The foliage emanating from the pruning can be used to propagate new plants.

-Begonia Rex (Painted-leaf Begonia) problems are caused by cultural faults and they include yellow leaves, brown leaf tips, leaf drop, rotting, plant collapse, pests and diseases among others.
-Keep reading for more on these problems, their remedies and solutions.
+Begonia Rex (Painted-leaf Begonia) problems are plant dying, diseases and pests among others.
+Keep reading for more on these problems and their remedies.

-White powdery spots in Begonia rex are an indication of Powdery Mildew which is enhanced by over damp conditions, low temperatures and poor air circulation.
+White powdery spots in Begonia rex are an indication of powdery mildew which is brought about by over damp conditions, low temperatures and poor air circulation.

 Brown blotches which turn grey and moldy in Begonia Rex are an indication of botrytis disease which is promoted by overwet conditions coupled with poor ventilation.